 Lemann Center Visiting Fellowship Program at Stanford

-The mission of the Lemann Center Visiting Program is to bring researchers from Brazil to the Lemann Center to offer individualized research training and/or to start collaborative research projects with Brazilian scholars.
-We provide opportunities for publishing original research in top-ranked journals; experiencing classes and research in one of the world's most renowned schools of education; and fostering interdisciplinary debate among researchers from different areas who work to promote and improve Brazilian education.
+The mission of the Lemann Center Visiting Program is to bring researchers from Brazil to the Lemann Center to offer individualized research training and/or to start collaborative research projects with Brazilian scholars to promote and improve Brazilian education.
+We provide opportunities for publishing original research in top-ranked journals; experiencing classes and research in one of the world's most renowned schools of education; and fostering interdisciplinary debate among researchers from different areas in the social sciences (including economics, political science, sociology, anthropology, geography, gender studies, ethnic studies, demography, and education technology, among other disciplines) who work in the field of Brazilian education.

 Applicants can be: